Katmai National Park and Preserve - Katmai National Park and Preserve

 Savonoski Loop Canoe Trail

-• Best time to visit: August for pleasant weather and fewer mosquitoes.
+• Best time to visit: July and August for wildlife viewing and favorable weather.

 Visitor Tips: